SayedShaun/easyrag/README.md

 # EasyRAG Python Package

-RAG is a Python package designed to facilitate information retrieval and generation tasks, particularly in natural language processing applications.
+EasyRAG is a Python package designed to facilitate information retrieval and generation tasks, particularly in natural language processing applications.
 With RAG, users can input a PDF file along with a Hugging Face model, enabling the extraction of relevant data from the PDF and responding to user queries based on the extracted information.
+The "EasyRAG" framework is designed for quick rag prototype and to check retrieval performance with different open source models, including Llama, Mistral, Phi, and other 1 to 10 billion parameter causal models depanding on the hardware.
+It also supports Googgle Gemini and OpenAi models through API call.

 ## Features